 How to Quit Heroin Safely

 Are you or a loved one using heroin?
 Do you exhibit the signs and symptoms of heroin addiction?
 You can stop using heroin and recover for good, but getting sober will require more than just a detox.
-Heroin addiction recovery is a long-term process that require determination and patience.
+Heroin addiction recovery is a long-term process that requires determination and patience.
 Learning how to quit heroin is about learning the effects of the addiction, the detox, and the recovery while undergoing counseling and medically-assisted treatment.

 Can I Just Quit?

 Heroin addicts aren’t weak because they can’t stop; they’re truly addicted.
-Quitting or drastically reducing your heroin intake sends the body and brain into panic.
+Quitting or drastically reducing your heroin intake sends the body and brain into a panic.
 Never should this be attempted without medical supervision.

 What Happens When You Stop?

 To accommodate for the depressant effects heroin has on the central nervous system and retain a state of homeostasis, the body “speeds up” its other functions.
 Even without heroin, this hyperactive state continues, and this leaves addicts in a state of serious discomfort, what many describe as a “super-flu.”

 If you’re ready to undertake heroin withdrawal — or any opiate withdrawal — you should anticipate the following symptoms:

 - Body pains

 - Sweats and chills